ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 # JWP Examples

-The following examples use algorithms defined in JSON Proof Algorithms and also contain the keys used, so that implementations can validate these samples.
+This section provides several sample JWPs, using algorithms defined above.
+The private keys are also included so that implementations can validate these samples.

 ## Example JSON-Serialized Single-Use JWP